aetperf/aetperf.github.io/_posts/2024-05-29-An-Hybrid-information-retriever-with-DuckDB.md

 ## Hybrid search<a name="hybrid_search"></a>

 Let us briefly describe the hybrid search flow.
 The process starts with a user query, which represents what the user is searching for, which leads to two distinct processes: semantic search over a dense vector store and lexical search over a sparse index.
-The result rankings from both searches are then combined in a process called fusion, leading to the hybrid ranking.
+The resulting rankings from both searches are then combined in a fusion process, leading to the hybrid ranking.
 Here is a schematic view of the hybrid search process:

 <p align="center">
   <img width="900" src="/img/2024-05-29_01/hybrid_search_overview.png" alt="hybrid_search_overview">
 </p>

 Let's start by describing each of these search modules: semantic and lexical search.
-Note that hybrid search could also be used to mix only distinct semantic approaches.
+Note that hybrid search could also be used to mix distinct semantic approaches.

 ### Semantic search<a name="semantic-search"></a>

 Semantic search is a method that seeks to understand the meaning and context of a search query.
 It uses natural language processing and machine learning techniques to analyze the relationships between words and concepts.
-Semantic search can be particularly useful for complex or ambiguous queries.
+It can be particularly useful for complex or ambiguous queries.
 Because it works by comparing dense vectors with a compact fixed size, we may refer to it as a *dense retriever*.
 Here is a brief description of dense embedding retrievers by [Jaehyung Seo et al. [2]](#bib02):

 > Dense-embedding-based information retrieval compares the semantic similarity between a query and a search target database in a latent space expressed as a continuous real value.
 Since this